ivank/tf-plan-post/README.md

       - PR_NUMBER=$_PR_NUMBER
 ```

 `tf-plan-post.sh` can also capture and process failed plans.
 This does required a little bit more boilerplate from cloud build, since it doesn't support failing steps natively.
+You can also disable color output if the display doesn't support it (as in cloudbuild)

 ```yaml
 steps: